MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_ConsentFAQ.md

   1. UET Tag Helper

      - Documentation: [Setting up UET for Consent Mode](hlp_BA_CONC_UET_Consent.md)
      - Consent Mode: To validate your UET Consent Mode implementation via the UET Tag Helper, check the asc parameter in the Page Load event once the UET tag is fired.
-This should be set to “G” when consent is granted and “D” when consent has been denied
+This should be set to â€œGâ€ when consent is granted and â€œDâ€ when consent has been denied
-     - TCF: To validate your UET TCF implementation via the UET Tag Helper, check the TCF parameter in the Page Load event - if consent is granted, you will see “&ms=G”
+     - TCF: To validate your UET TCF implementation via the UET Tag Helper, check the TCF parameter in the Page Load event - if consent is granted, you will see â€œ&ms=Gâ€
   1. Web Browser Checks - Developer Tools:

      - The following code snippets can be executed in the Browser Developer Tools Console:

-       - For TCF: window.uetq.uetConfig.tcf.enabled (will return “true” if the UET TCF code has been implemented correctly)
+       - For TCF: window.uetq.uetConfig.tcf.enabled (will return â€œtrueâ€ if the UET TCF code has been implemented correctly)
        - For UET Consent Mode:

-         - window.uetq.uetConfig.consent.adStorageAllowed (will return “true” when cookie consent has been granted, “false” when cookie consent has been denied or before cookie consent is accepted)
+         - window.uetq.uetConfig.consent.adStorageAllowed (will return â€œtrueâ€ when cookie consent has been granted, â€œfalseâ€ when cookie consent has been denied or before cookie consent is accepted)
-         - window.uetq.uetConfig.consent.enabled (will return “true” if the UET Consent Mode is correctly implemented and enabled)
+         - window.uetq.uetConfig.consent.enabled (will return â€œtrueâ€ if the UET Consent Mode is correctly implemented and enabled)
-         - window.uetq.uetConfig.consent.enforced (will return “false” after accepting/denying cookies)
+         - window.uetq.uetConfig.consent.enforced (will return â€œfalseâ€ after accepting/denying cookies)
          - For instructions on how to open and use Developer Tools go [here](https://learn.microsoft.com/en-us/microsoft-edge/devtools/overview).

 - **Why am I being impacted by consent enforcement when the official date to adopt Consent Mode is/was May 5, 2025?**